Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

-for both $\O(n)$ and $\GL_n(\mathbb R)$.
+\Cref{fig:cn,t:c_n} provide some better understanding about how much worse can GECP growth be than GEPP growth.
+The empirical results support the lower bound estimate $c_n \ge \mathcal O(n^{1/2})$ for both $\O(n)$ and $\GL_n(\mathbb R)$.
 More values of $n$ would provide a better lower bound estimate for $c_n$.
-In the least, we would confidently conjecture $c_n = \omega(1)$, i.e., GECP can always be progressively worse than GEPP.
-Note this lower bound estimate appears significantly far from the trivial upper bound for $c_n$ of $b_n - 1 \ge \mathcal O(n)$, where $b_n = g^{\gecp}_n$.\footnote{Recall the lower bound on $g_n^{\gecp} \gtrsim 2.525 n$ from \cite{EdUr23}.} This contrasts to the result we established for the inverse question of how much worse can GEPP growth be than GECP, which we positively established matched the trivial upper bound of $2^{n-1} - 1$ for all matrices.
+In the least, we would confidently conjecture $c_n \to \infty$, i.e., GECP can always be progressively worse than GEPP.
+Note this lower bound estimate appears significantly far from the trivial upper bound for $c_n$ of $b_n - 1 \ge \mathcal O(n)$, where $b_n = g^{\gecp}_n$ (cf., \cite{EdUr23}).
+This contrasts to the result we established for the inverse question of how much worse can GEPP growth be than GECP, which we positively established matched the trivial upper bound of $2^{n-1} - 1$ for all matrices.

 Also of interest would be to better establish the relationship of $c_n$ for both $\O(n)$ and $\GL_n(\mathbb R)$.
 Comparing the best estimates of $a_n$ for both models (i.e, $g^{\gepp}(\O(n))$ and $g_n^{\gepp}=2^{n-1}$), we established $a_n(\O(n))/a_n(\GL_n(\mathbb R) = g^{\gepp}(\O(n))/g_n^{\gepp} = c \cdot(1 + o(1))$ for some $c \in [\frac1{\sqrt 3},1)$ in \Cref{prop: c bound}. \Cref{fig:cn,t:c_n} also support the hypothesis that both constants are of the same order, with each computed ratio satisfying